staghouse/windfish-app/README.md

 # Windfish.io

-> Windfish.io is a Node Server/Client built in Nuxt/Vue and uses WebSockets and a Twitch chat bot to track game plau while playing LADX Randomizer
+> Windfish.io is a Node Server/Client built in Nuxt/Vue and uses WebSockets and a Twitch chat bot to track game play while playing LADX Randomizer

 ## Build Setup